zaz003-cyber/lol_sports-analysis/README.md

   frameborder="0">
 </iframe>

-The histogram shows that dragon control distribution is skewed and slightly right-biased.
-Most teams control 1 to 4 dragons, with 2 to 3 dragons being the most common outcome, confirming that dragon control is typically shared among multiple teams rather than monopolized by a single one.
+The histogram shows dragon control distribution is skewed and slightly right-biased.
+Most teams control 1 to 4 dragons, with 2 to 3 dragons being the most common outcome, confirming dragon control is typically shared among multiple teams rather than monopolized by a single one.
 While controlling zero dragons is uncommon, it still occurs, whereas controlling an extremely high number of dragons (5 or more is extremely rare.

 This reflects dragons as a structured and constrained game objective.
 Extreme values occur with low frequency, with most matches falling within a narrow, realistic range of dragon counts.
 This makes the variable suitable for further comparative and predictive analysis.